 - To enhance the impact of LMU research.

-Convened by Svetlana Stephenson and Gary McLean, events will be workshop-based and run on a bimonthly schedule, with a wide range of interdiciplinary topics up for discussion, such as Vaccines, the antivaxx movement and public policy and public shaming.
+Convened by Professor Svetlana Stephenson and Professor Gary McLean, events will be workshop-based and run on a bimonthly schedule, with a wide range of interdisciplinary topics up for discussion, such as vaccines, the antivaxx movement and public policy and public shaming.